JacobCallahan/Jupiter/README.md

 Jupiter
 =======

 A school assignment inspired me to code out this file search engine.
+It uses a trie data structure to store the keywords and list of files.
+This method is much more compact than having a hash table storing every keyword.
+The interface is command line only.